-or, equivalently, affine dependence of the vectors in the formulation of the theorem. \end{proof}
+or, equivalently, the affine dependence of the vectors in the formulation of the theorem. \end{proof}

 Naturally, the situation in which $z^*=0$ for an optimal solution $(z^*,c^*)$ is not desirable.
-Thus, we present a sufficient condition ensuring that the optimal solution is nonzero.
-This condition assumes that certain three vectors in space $\R^{\frac{n(n+1)}{2}}$ are linearly independent, which is very likely to be satisfied.
+Thus, we present a sufficient condition that ensures the optimal solution is nonzero.
+This condition assumes that three specific vectors in space $\R^{\frac{n(n+1)}{2}}$ are linearly independent, which is highly likely to be satisfied.

 \begin{proposition} Let $(z^*,c^*)$ be an optimal solution of \eqref{lsqReform2}.
 If vectors $S_Ae$, $S_{\tilde B}e$, and $S_{\hat U}e$ are linearly independent, then $z^*\not=0$. \end{proposition}